Global Observer Design for a Class of Linear Observed Systems on Groups: Introduction

-\begin{itemize} \item Group-theoretic conditions allowing LTV immersion of linear observed systems on groups are established.
-The class of systems arising from the restriction of a bi-invariant system to any normal subgroup of the state space can be immersed into LTVs. \item An out-of-the-box unified observer is proposed for immersible linear observed systems on groups.
-If a rank condition on the system structure is satisfied, GES is achieved provided one global optimum of the related optimization on the group can be found, reflecting the topological difficulties.
-Joint estimation of input bias is also tackled. \item The observer framework is applied to two-frame systems \cite{TFG}, a powerful scheme modeling a broad class of practical problems.
-Implementations of GES observers for immersible two-frame systems are provided with additional extension to bearing and range measurements. \item Two non-trivial navigational examples are given to illustrate the GES observer implementation, never treated before with such strong guarantees in the literature. \end{itemize}
+\begin{itemize} \item Group-theoretic conditions allowing LTV embedding of linear observed systems on groups are established.
+The class of systems arising from the restriction of a bi-invariant system to any normal subgroup of the state space can be embedded into LTV systems. \item An out-of-the-box observer is proposed for embeddable linear observed systems on groups.
+If an extrinsic observability rank condition is satisfied, GES is achieved provided that one global optimum of the related optimization on the group can be found, reflecting the topological difficulties.
+The gap in observability assumptions required to achieve stability compared with the InEKF is studied.
+Joint estimation of input bias is also tackled. \item The observer framework is applied to two-frame systems \cite{TFG}.
+Implementations of GES observers for embeddable two-frame systems are provided with additional extension to bearing and range measurements. \item Simulations are provided to illustrate tuning and performance compared with the InEKF. \end{itemize}

-For the rest of the paper, Section~\ref{sec::preliminaries} reviews key mathematical preliminaries.
-The central system properties allowing LTV immersion are discussed in Section~\ref{sec::properties_allowing_ltv_immersion}.
-Our GES observer is detailed in Section~\ref{sec::global_observer_using_ltv_immersion}.
-Joint estimation of input bias is also discussed here.
-A prototypical application of the theory to immersible two-frame systems is discussed in Section~\ref{sec::two_frame_systems}.
-Non-trivial navigational examples with selected simulations are presented in Section~\ref{sec::navigational_examples}.
+For the rest of the paper, Section~\ref{sec::preliminaries} reviews mathematical preliminaries.
+The properties allowing LTV embedding are discussed in Section~\ref{sec::properties_allowing_ltv_embedding} after illustrative introductory examples in Section~\ref{sec::intro_examples}.
+Our GES observer is detailed in Section~\ref{sec::global_observer_using_ltv_embedding}.
+A prototypical application of the theory to embeddable two-frame systems is discussed in Section~\ref{sec::two_frame_systems}.
+Simulations are provided in Section~\ref{sec::simulation_examples}.